Wed Nov 22 2023

 In 2021, I first published my list of the best agile books, organized by role.
 I am delighted that it has become one of the most popular posts on the Vitality Chicago website.
 I am a big fan of book learning and I am happy that my recommendations are serving a need.
 I hope that the post helps people to prioritize what they spend their time and money on.

-I’ve updated that list for 2022.
-This includes some newly published books as well as some I finally read.
+I’ve updated that list for 2022 and again for 2023.
+This includes some newly published books as well as some on my list that I finally read.

 A constraint I put on myself this year is to only recommend books that I have read.
 It kept me busy but I think it is important for the integrity of the list.